devxorg/devxorg.github.io/README.md

   </kbd>
 </p>

-Just change `src/portfolio.js` to get your personal portfolio.
-Customize portfolio theme by using your own color scheme globally in the  `src/_globalColor.scss` file.
-Feel free to use it as-is or personalize it as much as you want.
+Change `src/portfolio.js` to get personal portfolio.
+Customize portfolio theme by using own color scheme globally in  `src/_globalColor.scss` file.
+Use it as-is or personalize it as you want.

-If you'd like to **contribute** and make this much better for other users, have a look at [Issues](https://github.com/saadpasta/developerFolio/issues).
+**contribute** & make this better for other users, have a look at [Issues](https://github.com/saadpasta/developerFolio/issues).

-Created something awesome for your fork of the portfolio and want to share it?
-Feel free to open a [pull request](https://github.com/saadpasta/developerFolio/pulls).
+Created something of the portfolio & want to share it?
+Open [pull request](https://github.com/saadpasta/developerFolio/pulls).

 ## Portfolio Sections
  Summary & About me\